metosin/spec-tools/docs/01_coercion.md

 ; :location [61.499374 23.7408149]}
 ```

-Much better.
-And still valid:
+Extra data is gone.
+And the value is still valid:

 ```clj
 (s/valid?